-Funded and Series A startups face a number of unique challenges that come with scaling business to the next phase.
-Expanding staff, marketing, and infrastructure tend to be the focus during this stage of growth, while remaining agile enough to gracefully adapt to fluctuations.
+Funded and Series A startups face many unique challenges that come with scaling the business to the next phase.
+Expanding staff, marketing, and infrastructure tend to be the focus during this stage of growth while remaining agile enough to gracefully adapt to fluctuations.
 But during this time of team building and customer growth, a pivotal area that frequently gets overlooked is its documentation.

 A. No time for non-core tasks

 Operational staff may find themselves immersed in core business activities, leaving little to no time for non-core tasks like documentation.
-Launch deadlines and market uncertainties tend to take priority during this growth stage.
-But a need to release a product quickly often supersedes a need to release it right, eventually affecting both staff and end users if accompanying documentation is incomplete or containing errors.
+In addition to small business staff generally being overworked, launch deadlines and market uncertainties tend to take priority during this growth stage.
+But a need to release a product quickly often supersedes a need to release it right, eventually affecting both staff and end users if accompanying documentation is incomplete or contains errors.

 B. Limited employee resources

 Hiring full-time technical writers can be a costly concept for companies focusing resources on significant growth and sustainability.
 This can result in having developers write documentation, which usually leads to poor documentation quality and additional edits and revisions.
 Or worse, no documentation can be created at all, affecting anything from internal teams lacking process documentation to properly train new staff to frustrated customers lacking necessary help docs to properly use or install a product or service.

 Technical writing requires specialized skills and knowledge that may not be readily available within the company, so finding freelance writers or documentation agencies becomes more viable.
 Successfully catering documentation to audiences requires experience in specific fields or industries, as not all end users are created equal.
 But even this can present a challenge, with many writing agencies acting more as staffing firms and less as project management partners.
 Writing quality can also vary, with many agencies often outsourcing writing globally to non-native English-speaking writers, resulting in errors or readability issues.